 “No Wanji, my apologies.
 I don’t have it…” the consternation on her face was enough to crack the ground open.
 “I’ll carry it from tomorrow,” I had whispered behind her.

 Three seconds later, IT department was called and requests issued to have my table set up for use.
 This was definitely going to make it to the diary of an intern.
 Day one and I had four documents on my table ready to be worked on.
 No induction, no debrief.
 As a matter of fact, the promise was to get me through the settling in process later in the week.
 Her face spoke grit.
 Her eyes spelt determination.
 Her walk defined a go-getter.
-Her size four or is it five, but nope…pumps tick-toking and the echo reverberating all the way to Timbuktu and back.
+Her size three or is it four, but nope…pumps tick-toking and the echo reverberating all the way to Rabat and back.

 “How far are you?”
 Hahaha… Day one and I was pushing deadlines to stuff I had no idea about.
 This is where lessons taken from Emily Mwaka came into use.
 Mwalimu, wherever you are, I will always celebrate you.
 Without your insisting I become excellent at summary skills, Wanji was sure going to make my day one at work hell on earth.
 Come 2pm, two documents were delivered and the remaining were underway.
 And the best part, the review came with tutorials.
 Oh girl, that confirmed it all.
 I wanted to be here.
 Everything I had gone through and learned was preparing me for this moment.
 And I was sure going to put my best foot forward.